margaretmf/margaretmf.github.io/creativewriting.md

 Every day I'm humbled by a new view to take, a new lesson to learn, a new wrong I've done, a new mistake I've made Seeing from a new angle

+There's a brand new view to take of you and me and all humanity

 <br>

 ## Musical Chairs ##